leockl/tool-ahead-of-time/README.md

 7th May 2025:
 - Updated repo to include example tutorial for tool calling support for all the Qwen3 models using Langchain's ChatOpenAI class (hosted on OpenRouter), with the exception of the Qwen3 0.6B model.
 My observation is that the Qwen 0.6B model is just not "smart" or performant enough to understand when tool use is required.

+4th Jun 2025:
+- Updated repo to include example tutorial for tool calling support for DeepSeek-R1-0528 685B model using Langchain's ChatOpenAI class (hosted on OpenRouter).

 ## Contributions 🤝